Asymmetry effects in homodyne and heterodyne measurements: Positive operator-valued measures and asymptotic security of Gaussian-continuous-variable quantum key distribution: Measurement imperfections and security of continuous variable quantum key distribution protocols

 represents randomly displaced states generated by applying the additive noise channel $\Phi_A$ with the covariance matrix $\Sigma_A= 4 V_A\mathbbm{1}$ to the vacuum state $\ket{0}\bra{0}$.
 The states prepared by Alice are then transmitted to the receiver (Bob) through the quantum channel $\mathcal{N}_{A\to B}$ which is assumed to be a composition of two Gaussian channels~\cite{Laudenbach:aqt:2018} given by

-where $\mathcal{E}_T$ is the pure-loss channel with the transmittance $T$ and $\Phi_{\xi}$ is the additive noise channel with the noise covariance matrix $\Sigma_{\xi}=\xi \mathbbm{1}$.
+where $\mathcal{E}_T$ is the pure-loss channel with transmittance $T$ and $\Phi_{\xi}$ is the additive noise channel with noise covariance matrix $\Sigma_{\xi}=\xi \mathbbm{1}$.
+Channel noise with variance $\xi$ in this model accounts for various stochastically independent noise sources, such electronic noise, non-infinite CMRR, and relative intensity noise (RIN)~\cite{Laudenbach:aqt:2018}.
 In order to decode the signal, Bob measures the output state of the quantum channel~\eqref{eq:AB-channel}.

 This is a prepare-and-measure (PM) protocol, where the mutual information between Alice and Bob is determined by the joint probability distribution of the measurement outcomes and the components of the coherent state amplitude.
 It is not difficult to show (see Appendix~\ref{sec:MI-and-EBtoPm} for technical details) that, when Bob performs homodyne detection, the mutual information is given by